unm-escape/escape2022/day01_Aug08/README.md

-# Aug 8: Introduction to python and programming basics
+# Aug 8: Introduction to programming